SmartBed-org/SmartBed-esp32/WorkDocumentation.md

 - steady state reading (with movement in bed) - 3-4 (3.4-3.6 on avg.)
 - when climbing attempted - 1.9-3 (2.6-2.7 on avg.)

-- climbing attempt detected @ 3.59 reading
+- climbing attempt detected when reading started to drop toward 3 and below

 <h4 align="center"> Climbing Attempt Readings </h4>
 <p align="center">